python-screen-builder/python-screen-builder/README.md

 ```
 # it is fun to program in python if you have a nice gui builder
 ```
-First of all, when you run the screen builder (the exe version) it works without any Kivy dependencies.
+First of all, you need to install Kivy to run the screen builder.
-But, when you want to start coding to access the screen and widgets, you need to install Kivy.
-It's easy, Kivy is simple to install.
 You can find out how to install Kivy here:
 <a href="https://kivy.org/doc/stable/gettingstarted/installation.html">Installing Kivy</a>

 Basically it boils down to installing the Kivy framework and its dependencies: angle, glew, sdl2.
-For example on Windows:
+For example, on Windows:
 ```
 python -m pip install "kivy[base]" kivy_examples
 ```